What's VOXI? Should I get a plan with them? What kind of deals do they offer?

 Should I get a VOXI plan?

-If you're 25 or under, and most of your data allowance gets used up on those particular social media apps - then yeah, VOXI is pretty good value.
+If most of your data allowance gets used up on those particular social media apps - then yeah, VOXI is pretty good value.
 It essentially means you can pay £10 for unlimited use, depending on your habits.

 They're all 30-day plans anyway, so there's no harm in giving it a go and cancelling if it doesn't work out.

-However, it's not very useful if most of your data allowance goes on other apps - such as music and video streaming, the biggest data-guzzlers of all.
-Take a look at networks such as EE and Three instead in that case, both of which offer free use of other apps like Apple Music and Netflix.
+However, it's not necessarily the best if most of your data allowance goes on other apps - such as music and video streaming.
+While you can pay extra for music and video passes that let you stream apps like Netflix and Spotify without using your data allowance, other networks such as EE and Three offer free use of similar apps as standard in some plans.

 The company behind Three has launched a similarly youth-oriented mobile network too: Smarty.